 If you are dreaming of a flourishing career as an EFL teacher in the Middle East, then you must definitely take up a TEFL course from a well-known provider.
 Nevertheless TEFL, in the comparatively conservative Middle East (Teaching English as a Foreign Language), is meant for onlythose who can showcase great patiencealong with an understanding and acceptance of the “culture shock” that they may face due to the many cultural differences that an outsider or those new to the region,are bound to face.
 That being said, the challenges of working and living in the Middle East are not as overwhelming or difficult as it may sound at first, and the rewards, both in terms of lifestyle and experience are immense than other nations.

 To be employed as a TEFL teacher in the Middle East, an accredited EFL certification is a must (some schools also prefer experienced candidates over those new into the profession).
-For busy professionals, instead of the classroom courses, you can also opt for a TEFL certification online course to become a TEFL certified educator.
+For busy professionals, instead of the classroom courses, you can also opt for a TEFL certification online to become a TEFL certified educator.

 Teaching salaries in here are mostly tax-free with most schoolsprovidingaccommodation as part of the package; which can be extremely expensive in here.
 Teachers can also expect their teaching packages to include a yearly return flight reimbursement to your home country, as well as yearly bonuses.
 A single teacher can expect to live fairly comfortably on a monthly wage of £1000/$1550/€1150 per month, with the average TEFL wage above this,further making TEFL teaching in the Middle East financially rewarding.